barneygale/quarry/docs/networking/factories_protocols.rst

 .. module:: quarry.net.client

-Client factories require a :class:`~quarry.auth.Profile` object to be supplied to the initializer.
+Client factories require a :class:`~quarry.net.auth.Profile` object to be supplied to the initializer.
 Use the :meth:`ClientFactory.connect` method to connect.
 If ``force_protocol_version`` is not defined, this method will make two connections to the server; the first is used to establish the server's protocol version.

 .. autoclass:: ClientFactory
     :undoc-members: